 The selection process is coordinated through the LeRoy High School.
 The 12th grade Guidance Counselor identifies the recipient based on the award's criteria and notifies the Community Foundation.

 Award Announcement and Payment

-The Community Foundation emails a certificate to the high school for presentation to the recipient and emails an award notification with instructions for claiming the award to the recipient.
-The scholarship can be applied to either the Fall semester (between July 1 and August 15) or Spring semester (between December 1 and February 15).
-Payment is mailed to the school for the recipient's account once required documentation is received.
+The Community Foundation emails a certificate to the high school for presentation to the recipient and emails an award notification with instructions for claiming the award to the recipient in the Spring.
+Payment is mailed to the school for the recipient’s account in one lump sum in the Fall and split between the Fall and Spring semesters once required documentation is received.

 This scholarship is a one-time award and is not renewable.